 What Is NOT Covered by Medicare Part C?

 Medicare Part C covers everything that Original Medicare covers.

-International Emergency Care: Some Medicare Supplement plans cover the costs of getting sick in a foreign country.
+International Emergency Care: Some Medicare Supplement plans cover the costs of medical emergencies in a foreign country.
 Most Medicare Advantage plans do not have this benefit.
 This is one of the major differences between Part C and Medigap.

 Hospice Care: This will be covered by Part A, even when you’re enrolled in Part C.

 Long-term Care: Services that help you perform basic tasks, whether through a caregiver or a stay in a nursing home, are generally not covered by Original Medicare.
 Your Part C plan may choose to offer it.